 - Certain teas – herbal teas, green tea

-- Honey, maple syrup and unprocessed sugars – not to exceed 5% of your daily food intake.
+- Honey, maple syrup and unprocessed sugars – typically in small amounts.

 Does The AIP Diet Work